indexed-finance/nirn/README.md

 If you use a provider other than Alchemy, you will need to modify hardhat.config.ts to use a different RPC url.

+**Important Note:** The first time you run tests, they will take quite a while to run.
+This is not an error - hardhat simply has to request a lot of data from the archive node in order to run the tests against a mainnet fork.
+Subsequent tests will be much faster because the data will be cached.

-### Running Tests
+## Running Tests

+The first time you run tests, you must run `yarn compile` first, otherwise the test script will fail because the `typechain/` directory will not exist and typescript will throw an error.

+**Run all tests**
-`yarn test`
+> `yarn test`

-Runs all tests in `test/`
+**Run specific test**

+> `yarn test ./test/test_file_path`

-Because this repository has tests for (almost) every specific token for each supported protocol, it is usually better to run tests individually, e.g. `yarn test ./test/compound/CErc20Adapter.spec.ts`
+Because this repository has tests for (almost) every specific token for each supported protocol, it is usually better to run tests individually.

+**Compile contracts and typescript interfaces**
-`yarn compile`
+> `yarn compile`

 Compiles artifacts into `artifacts/` and generates typechain interfaces in `typechain/`

+**Run solhint**

-`yarn lint`
+> `yarn lint`

-Runs solhint against the contracts.

 ## Smart Contracts